Daniel Bernhofen

 Daniel Bernhofen is a professor of international economics in the School of International Service at American University.

+Career

-He previously was professor of international economics and director of the Globalisation and Economic Policy Research Centre at the University of Nottingham.
+Bernhofen previously was professor of international economics and director of the Globalisation and Economic Policy Research Centre at the University of Nottingham.
 Bernhofen's research has included work that uses the opening of Japan to foreign trade in the 19th century to test comparative advantage and international trade theory.